The following members of staff are members of, or affiliated to these organisations:

 Wallace Robinson & Morgan were one of the first 20 firms in the country who gained the Law Society’s Wills and Inheritance Quality Scheme (WIQS) accreditation in February 2014.
 This shows that we follow best practice procedures to meet the highest standards of technical expertise and client service in providing tailored Wills and Probate advice to consumers.

-Our WIQS accredited solicitors are Sarah Mochan, Ruth Nolan, Liam Wdowiak, Charlotte Fox and Paul Hughes.
+Our WIQS accredited solicitors are Paul Hughes, Ruth Nolan, Liam Wdowiak, Charlotte Woodward and Charlotte Nicklin.

 Further information about the Law Society WIQS accreditation can be found on their website.